 Moreton Bay Regional Council is working to better understand the environmental health impacts and economic value of the Narangba Innovation Precinct to guide future planning decisions about development in and around the precinct.

-Located in Narangba to the east and west of the Bruce Highway, the precinct is a major enterprise and industrial area catering for large-scale, hard-to-locate industries and is a significant contributor to the Moreton Bay Region's economy.
+Located in Narangba to the east and west of the Bruce Highway, the precinct is a major enterprise and industrial area catering for large-scale, hard-to-locate industries (Special industry and High impact industry).
+It is a significant contributor to the Moreton Bay Region's economy.

 Over time, the area surrounding the precinct has changed and Council is looking to develop a land use policy position to respond to this.
 A land use policy position is about having a direction for how an area will develop in the future.
 Any future policy position will need to balance the protection and viability of industry activities in the precinct with the safety, health and amenity of surrounding areas.

-This study is being undertaken in response to the Queensland Government’s Narangba Innovation Precinct (East) Temporary Local Planning Instrument (TLPI), which was implemented by the Planning Minister in July 2020.
-The current TLPI is due to expire on 3 July 2022.
-Council has recently taken steps to remake the TLPI.
-The proposed new TLPI is a replica of the current instrument with only minor administrative changes made to dates and the presentation of Figure A. The proposed new TLPI will continue to provide certainty to industry operators in conjunction with appropriately managing community health and safety, while a long-term policy position is prepared and implemented through a planning scheme amendment.
-The new TLPI is proposed to continue for another two years or until planning scheme amendments are completed, whichever comes sooner.
+This study is being undertaken in response to the Narangba Innovation Precinct (East) Temporary Local Planning Instrument (TLPI) that was first implemented by the Queensland Government in July 2020 and has since been remade by Council.
+The new TLPI is a replica of the original instrument with only minor administrative changes.
+The TLPI will continue to provide certainty to industry operators in conjunction with appropriately managing community health and safety, while a long-term policy position is prepared and implemented through a planning scheme amendment.
+The TLPI will continue for another two years (until 4 July 2024) or until planning scheme amendments are completed, whichever comes sooner.

-To inform these potential future planning scheme amendments, Council is committed to a process that relies on accurate and up-to-date data and information from a range of investigations and stakeholder feedback to understand what is happening within and around the precinct.
+To inform potential future planning scheme amendments, Council is committed to a process that relies on accurate data and information from a range of investigations and stakeholder feedback to understand the impacts the approved industrial activities are having within and around the precinct.

 Environmental health investigations